 The course is to be delivered online via the SSA Coaching Portal and is expected to become live during the 2019 Australian winter.

 The XC Coach Level 2 Accreditation is designed for coaches working at state or national level.
 Candidates must have completed the Cross Country Coaching Level 1 or hold a Sports Coaching or equivalent degree, and have been actively cross country ski coaching for at least 12 months.
 The new content and delivery mechanisms of the Level 2 accreditation are still being finalised.
 The old Level 2 course included the following content:

 Assessment was based on submitted written material and practical competencies demonstrated to assessors.

-To assist SSAXC coaches with their ongoing professional development and updating requirements Coaching Workshops in specific areas are held periodically.
+To assist SSA coaches with their ongoing professional development and updating requirements Coaching Workshops in specific areas are held periodically.
 Presenters in the workshops may be current ski coaches, experts in different sport science fields, or coaches from other sports.

 Recently covered topics at Workshops include:

 These in-house workshops are available to all registered coaches, though depending on the content athletes or others in the cross country skiing community may also be invited.

 Up until 2018 SSAXC had three levels of coach courses: Level 0, Level 1 and Level 2.
 Level 0 was a basic introductory into cross country ski coaching, while Level 1 and Level 2 were fully accredited courses with the Australian Sports Commission (now Sport Australia).